wellington36/InfSumPy/README.md

 --------------------------------------------------------------------------------

-InfSumPy is a Python package that evaluates infinite sums with a guaranteed error.
+InfSumPy is a Python package that evaluates infinite positive sums with a guaranteed error.
 Using ratio and integral tests we evaluate series that pass these tests with controlled error.

 ## Instalation